-Symptoms of a Concussion Injury
+What are the Symptoms of a Concussion Injury?

 The most common symptoms of concussion are headache, nausea, vomiting, dizziness, trouble concentrating, trouble remembering, and loss of balance and coordination.
 In some cases, the sufferer may lose consciousness.
 However, most concussions do not lead to loss of consciousness.
 For this reason, patients may not be aware of any symptoms for several hours after the impact.
 They will continue with their normal activities believing that nothing is wrong with them.

 The symptoms of concussions can be divided into the following four categories based on the ability to think or remember:

 - Difficulty to think clearly: Accompanied by headache, fuzzy or blurry vision, irritability, and sleeping more than usual.

 - Feeling slowed down: Accompanied by nausea or vomiting, sadness, and sleeping less than usual.

 - Difficulty to concentrate: Accompanied by sensitivity to noise or light, problem balancing, issues controlling emotions, and trouble falling asleep.

 - Difficulty to remember new information: Accompanied by fatigue, nervousness, and anxiety.

 Doctors consider concussions to be functional injuries, meaning that they do not cause damages to the tissues and blood vessels.
 In most cases, the effects are temporary and impair only the patient’s ability to think, concentrate, and remember clearly.
 However, it doesn’t mean that concussions should be taken lightly.
 Severe concussions can result in bleeding and swelling of the skull.
 Repeated concussions can be extremely dangerous in the long term.